-Firstly, welcome to our blog on becoming a machine learning and AI specialist
+Firstly, welcome to our blog on machine learning careers and AI careers.

 What is Machine Learning and what does a Machine Learning Specialist do